dherrera-code/HerreraDPTimeTracker/README.md

 # Daniel Herrera

-Date Revised: 11/20/2025
+Date Revised: 11/21/2025
-    //today I will update the responsiveness and make my website functional and pull data.
+    11/20/2025 I will update the responsiveness and make my website functional and pull data.
+(Created JS functionality)

+    11/21/2025: I've updated the styling of my build to match the figma prototype as best as I can! (mobile too!)

 Time Tracker: